Repair Code 28 Device Errors

 Device error code 28

 To fix code 28 errors, it is required to install the drivers for the device that is causing the code 28 error.
 You can use the device manager to update the drivers.
-Select the device in error, right-click the device and in the pop-up menu select Update Driver Software.
-Windows will ask you for the location to install the drivers from, so make sure you download the drivers for the device from the hardware manufacturer’s website first, and select the local folder where you saved the download drivers for the update.
+Select the device in error, right-click the device, and in the pop-up menu select Update Driver Software (in newer Windows versions, the link is named Update driver).
+Windows will ask you for the location to install the drivers from, so make sure you download the drivers for the device from the hardware manufacturer’s website first and select the local folder where you saved the download drivers for the update.

 Update drivers in Windows Vista